Doug Anthony All Stars

 The Doug Anthony All Stars (or Doug Anthony Allstars, DAAS, D.A.A.S. or stylised as D⋆A†A☭S) were an Australian musical comedy group who initially performed together between 1984 and 1994.
-The group were an acoustic trio, originally comprising Paul McDermott and Tim Ferguson on main vocals and Richard Fidler on guitar and backing vocals.
+The group were an acoustic trio, originally comprising Robert Piper and Tim Ferguson on main vocals and Richard Fidler on guitar and backing vocals.
+In 1985, Piper left the All Stars to study acting at the Cours Florent in Paris, and was replaced by Paul McDermott.
 The group reformed in 2014, with Paul Livingston (aka "Flacco") replacing Fidler on guitar.

 DAAS were known for their aggressive, provocative style, their habit of involving audience members and their tendency to attack topical and sometimes controversial issues in their comedy.

 DAAS began performing as buskers on the streets of Canberra in 1984, while they were attending university.
 After winning the Pick of the Fringe award at the 1986 Adelaide Fringe Festival, the group relocated from Canberra to Melbourne.
 After performing at Edinburgh Festival Fringe in 1987 they gained popularity in the United Kingdom, where they made numerous television appearances and performed several times on the UK's Channel 4 late-night alternative comedy show Viva Cabaret.
 In 1989 they were made regular performers on the Australian comedy show The Big Gig.
 They remained a popular feature of the show until 1991 when they left to create their own ABC comedy series, DAAS Kapital.

-The group released four live recordings and one studio album, DAAS Icon, which achieved some independent success in Australia but was briefly banned in Britain.
+The group released four live recordings and one studio album, DAAS Icon, which was briefly banned in Britain and achieved some independent success in Australia.
 They also released a collection of dark short stories in 1989, titled Book, which took a markedly different tone from their comedic stage performances.
 They also made two live concert videos and one film, The Edinburgh Years.
 The group split up in 1994, following a final farewell tour of Australia.
 Although they reunited in 2003 to perform together at a benefit concert, were interviewed together in 2008 in support of their DVD, and reunited for a one-off show to launch the DAAS Kapital DVD in 2013, the three ruled out the suggestion of a reunion tour at the time.

 After an hiatus, McDermott, Ferguson and Paul Livingston (performing the role of Fidler) performed "as DAAS" for their 30th anniversary at the Canberra Comedy Festival, held in March 2014.

 The group have been inactive since the end of 2017.